 No definition is currently perfect, and we do not yet enjoy the routine adoption of any one set of criteria to prompt either a screen for sepsis or treatment for sepsis.

-Where it is felt it will add clarity, we make reference to now historic aspects of sepsis definitions.
-For example, 'Red Flag Sepsis', an operational tool put forward by the UK Sepsis Trust in 2015 and endorsed by the National Institute for Health and Care Excellence (NICE) in 2016, applied individual 'red flag' clinical criteria to a patient with a NEWS2 score of 5 or above (or who appeared unwell to a health professional) to empower clinicians to treat as sepsis.
-In line with the 2022 Academy of Medical Royal Colleges guidance, we have now simplified Red Flag Sepsis to empower action in patients with a NEWS2 score of 7 or higher.
+Red Flag Sepsis, an operational tool put forward by the UK Sepsis Trust in 2015 and endorsed by the National Institute for Health and Care Excellence (NICE) in 2016, applies individual 'red flag' clinical criteria to a patient with a NEWS2 score of 5 or above (or who appears unwell to a health professional) to empower clinicians to treat as sepsis.
+We recognise the 2022 Academy of Medical Royal Colleges guidance on sepsis which differs slightly, but this is not yet fully adopted.
+Staff in organisations who have moved over to this guidance should instead use our Red Manual.
 Precision is not always possible.
 From a patient's perspective, and often that of an organisation, the difference between sepsis and a severe infection requiring hospital admission for intravenous antibiotics is somewhat semantic!